 Construction can be a long process, especially for those who pre-purchased a home and are waiting for it to be built.
 During house construction projects, you should be prepared with construction insurance in Ontario.
 Things like accidents on-site or weather events can present unforeseen risks and damage while your house is being worked on, but standard home insurance won’t cover homes that aren’t inhabited.

 Fortunately, construction insurance protects you against risks, and variations of this insurance will cover you from all angles.
-You owe it to your family to protect their safety and your home.
+You owe it to your family to protect their safety and your home, right?

 What is construction insurance?

 Also known as builder’s risk insurance, construction insurance in Ontario is designed to cover homes that are under construction, protecting the project from direct damage.
 It covers you against things such as weather events that could affect your home during the project, such as strong winds blowing down a frame or a storm damaging the electrical system while it’s being installed.
 Natural disasters do happen.

 During your home’s construction, it’s easy to assume that the contractor’s insurance policy will cover everything.
 However, even though contractors’ plans may include their own property and equipment, it may not necessarily cover your property in the making.
 It wouldn’t cover your home contents if you’ve tried to move them onto the property a little early, either.

 Any equipment or material being stored on your property before installation is not covered until becoming a part of your home (when you move it to your new home and start living in it).
 By purchasing construction insurance in Ontario, you would include the value of such materials in your policy, protecting them against theft or damage until the regular home insurance policy takes over.